More Simple Ceiling Light Covers to Conquer Your Ceiling Cleavage Problem…

-If you tighten too much, you’ll have too snip your zip tie(s) and insert a new tie.
-Not a huge deal, but will take a little more time.
+If you tighten too much, you’ll have to snip your zip tie(s) and insert a new tie.
+Not a huge deal, but it will take a little more time.
 Incrementally tighten your ties until the new shade is hanging as desired.

 Once you’re happy with the way your new shade is hanging, simply snip the excess nylon from the ends of each zip tie with your scissors or linesman pliers.

 And just like that, you’ve successfully put a stop to that strip club on your ceiling.
 Congratulations!

 Pin this post for later!
 And if you make one, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!

 Pssst…before you go, I sure would love to hang out with you again really soon!!
 Sign up now and gain instant access to our DIY resource library full of DIY guides, tips, tricks & cheat sheets.
 And it’s all FREE.
 Click the image below to get started…